Back to Blog

 Network failures: Brief issues resolve in seconds.
 Early retries at short intervals handle this.

 Rate limiting (429): Exponential backoff naturally reduces pressure.
-Respect Retry-After headers when present.
+Always respect Retry-After headers.

 Endpoint downtime: Hours-long outages require extended retry windows.
 Exponential backoff spans these efficiently.